 Our business has three reportable segments: Water Infrastructure, Applied Water and Measurement & Control Solutions.
 When determining the reportable segments, the Company aggregated operating segments based on their similar economic and operating characteristics.
 The Water Infrastructure segment focuses on the transportation and treatment of water, offering a range of products including water, wastewater and storm water pumps, treatment equipment, and controls and systems.
 The Applied Water segment serves many of the primary uses of water and focuses on the residential, commercial and industrial markets.
 The Applied Water segment's major products include pumps, valves, heat exchangers, controls and dispensing equipment.
 The Measurement & Control Solutions segment focuses on developing advanced technology solutions that enable intelligent use and conservation of critical water and energy resources as well as analytical instrumentation used in the testing of water.
-The Measurement & Control Solutions segment and control technologies, critical infrastructure technologies, software and services including cloud-based analytics, remote monitoring and data management, leak detection and pressure monitoring solutions and testing equipment.
+The Measurement & Control Solutions segment's major products include smart metering, networked communications, measurement and control technologies, critical infrastructure technologies, software and services including cloud-based analytics, remote monitoring and data management, leak detection and pressure monitoring solutions and testing equipment.